floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 shader.
 Basically what shows up on the shader side whenever you see a `layout(binding=x) ...`.
 In sokol-gfx lingo this is called a 'binding'.

-In an ideal world, such a binding is simply a 'GPU pointer' to some opaque struct living in GPU memory which describes to shader code how to access bytes in a storage buffer, pixels in an storage image, or how to perform a texture-sampling operation).
+In an ideal world, such a binding would simply be a 'GPU pointer' to some opaque struct living in GPU memory which describes to shader code how to access bytes in a storage buffer, pixels in an storage image, or how to perform a texture-sampling operation).

-In the real world it's not that simple because this is exactly the one main area where GPU architectures differ the most: on some GPUs this information is hardwired into register tables and/or involves fixed-function features instead being just 'structs in GPU memory' - and unfortunately those differences are not limited shitty mobile GPUs, but are also still present in desktop GPUs.
+In the real world it's not that simple because this is exactly the one main area where GPU architectures still differ dramatically: on some GPUs this information might be hardwired into register tables and/or involves fixed-function features instead of being just 'structs in GPU memory' - and unfortunately those differences are not limited to shitty mobile GPUs, but are also still present in desktop GPUs.
 Intel, AMD and NVIDIA all have different opinions on how this whole resource binding thing should work - and I'm not sure anything has changed in the last decade since Vulkan promised us a more-or-less direct mapping to the underlying hardware.